-- 1. What Streptokinase Karma is and what it is used for. - 2.
-What you need to know before you are given Streptokinase Karma. - 3.
-How Streptokinase is given to you. - Possible side effects. - 5.
-How Streptokinase Karma s stored. - 6.
-Contents of the pack and further information.
+- 1. What Streptokinase Kama is and what it is - 2.
+What you need to know before you are given Streptokinase.Karma - 3.
+How Streptokinase Karma is given to - 4.
+Possible side effects. - 5.
+How Streptokinase Karma is stored. - 6.
+Contents of the pack and further information